CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ##### **Public Members**:

 **`DataStrategy` Sealed Record**
- - **Purpose**: Represents an immutable implementation of `IDataStrategy` that provides predefined strategy combinations for test data argument conversion.
+ - **Purpose**: Represents an immutable implementation of `IDataStrategy` that provides predefined strategy combinations for test daaargument conversion.
 This sealed record type provides a flyweight pattern implementation of data strategies.
-   -**Properties**:
+ - **Properties**:
+   - `ArgsCode ArgsCode`: Gets the `ArgsCode` that defines how to convert 'TestData' records to arguments.
+   - `bool?
+WithExpected`: Gets a value indicating whether the test parameters object array should include the expected result element.
+ - **Methods**:
+   - `bool Equals(IDataStrategy?)`: Determines whether the specified `DataStrategy` is equal to the current instance.
+   - `override int GetHashCode()`: Serves as the default hash function, based on the combination of `ArgsCode` and `WithExpected`.
+   - `static IDataStrategy GetStoredDataStrategy(ArgsCode?, IDataStrategy)`: Retrieves a stored data strategy instance matching either the specified `ArgsCode?` and the `WithExpected` value from the `IDataStrategy` parameter when `ArgsCode?` has value, or the complete `DataStrategy` instance when `ArgsCode?` is null.
+   - `static IDataStrategy GetStoredDataStrategy(ArgsCode, bool?)`:  Retrieves a stored data strategy instance matching both the specified `ArgsCode` and `WithExpected`.

 ### TestDataRows